 A checksum is a value that represents the number of bits in a transmission message and is used by IT professionals to detect high-level errors within data transmissions.
 Prior to transmission, every piece of data or file can be assigned a checksum value after running a cryptographic hash function.
-The term checksum is also sometimes seen as hash sum or hash value.
+The term checksum is also sometimes called hash sum or hash value.

-What can cause an inconsistent checksum number
+What can cause an inconsistent checksum number?

-- An interruption in the internet or network connection.
+- an interruption in the internet or network connection;

-- Storage or space issues including problems with the hard drive.
+- storage or space issues, including problems with the hard drive;

-- A corrupted disk or corrupted file.
+- a corrupted disk or corrupted file; and

-- A third party interfering with the transfer of data.
+- a third party interfering with the transfer of data.